URI-CSC/212-fall-2020/labs/lab-3/readme.md

 }

 ```
-:white_check_mark:Question 4: What is the run-time of the BubbleSort() function above?
+:white_check_mark:Question 4: What is the Big-O for the BubbleSort() function above?

 :white_check_mark:Question 5: Could this run-time be improved at all without changing the strategy?